 A better understanding of political forces is naturally crucial for pinpointing regulation that is politically feasible as well as effective.
 For example, while Pigou taxes are typically recommended by economists, standards and quotas are more frequent in practice.
 These policies may allow governments to (re)distribute just as they please, but shows that markets fail to work efficiently when this is anticipated (Figure 7).
 At the same time, efficient and popular policy instruments might be hard to repeal in the future, if the need for intervention happens to be reduced, so reluctant veto players will be unwilling to introduce them in the first place: Inefficient instruments, such as quotas, will be easier to repeal, and thus they are more acceptable, as illustrated in Figure 8 .
 Regulatory feasibility will also hinge on the extent of corruption, lobbying, activism and self-regulation: explains why firms are more likely to lobby in developed economies, but to bribe in developing countries, while rationalizes why there is more activism, boycotts and self-regulation in the US, while public regulation is more common in Europe.
 In a nutshell, our explanation is that because of a more competitive environment in the US, it is costlier to be singled out in a campaign, and thus activists are more effective and firms prefer to self-regulate.
 With more private politics, the need to intervene with public regulation is reduced.

+Every other year, I am organizing bi(sub)disciplinary workshops where the presenter is from one (sub)field while the discussant is an expert in the other.
+In 2018, the workshop was on the Political Economy of the Environment.
+The relevance of political economy papers was discussed by environmental economists, while the politics of environmental policy was discussed by political economists/scientists.
 The 2016 Theory & Environment Workshop invited top theorist to present papers discussed by environmental economists, while leading environmental economists presented papers discussed by theorists.
-The purpose was to motivate environmental economists to employ the best and most recent methods available in economic theory, and inspire economic theorists to develop models that provide insight on environmental problems.
+The purpose of these x-discussions was to motivate environmental economists to employ the best and most recent methods available in economic theory, and inspire economic theorists to develop models that provide insight on environmental problems.
 A similar workshop on Ethics and Environmental Theory was organized in 2014.
-In 2018, the same format will be used for a workshop on political economics and environmental economics, where leading researchers from one field will present papers that will be commented on by scholars from the other.

-My teaching and the need for teaching material have inspired much of my research, whether I’ve been teaching MBA students in the US or graduate students at Northwestern and in Oslo.
+My teaching and the need for teaching material have inspired most of my research, whether I’ve been teaching MBA students in the US or graduate students at Northwestern and in Oslo.
 I have taught political economics, environmental economics, and microeconomics, and my research have also focused on these areas.
-I try to contribute to themes that are missing but ought to be on the syllabus, and more than ten of my papers have appeared on external PhD classes’ reading lists.
-Some of this material attracted PhD students from eight European countries to my 2014/15 minicourse.
-At the time being, I also work on a planned book summarizing much of the literature on the dynamics of environmental economics.
+I try to contribute to themes that are missing but ought to be on the syllabus, and most of the published papers below have appeared on external PhD classes’ reading lists.
+Some of this material attracted PhD students from many European countries to my minicourse in 2014 and 2017.
+In 2019 I'll teach on these (and other) topics at MIT.
+At the time being, I also work on a planned book building on the theoretical framework explained in Section 1-A, above.